alantothe/location-utils/docs/EXTERNAL_APP.md

     ↓
 Response sent: { doc: { id: "abc123" } }
     ↓
-Your app receives response
+url-util receives response
 ```

-**When you get the response, Bunny upload is DONE.** No separate confirmation needed.
+**When we get the response, Bunny upload is DONE.** No separate confirmation needed.

 ---